 Topics of interest include, but are not limited to the following aspects of cyber-physical systems:

-- Case studies: Development of industrial or research oriented cyber-physical systems in domains such as robotics, smart systems (homes, vehicles, buildings), medical and healthcare devices, future generation networks; and
+- Case studies and applications: Development of industrial or research-oriented cyber-physical systems in domains such as smart mobility, medical and healthcare devices, smart-home, future-generation networks, Internet-of-Things, and

 - Tools: Evaluation of novel research tools, comparisons of state of the art tools in industrial practice.

 Submissions types: Three types of papers will be solicited and evaluated: 1) research papers, 2) advanced tutorials, and 3) tool demonstrations.
 All papers may be up to 20 pages in LNCS format.

 Research papers will be evaluated according to the traditional standards of novelty, technical contribution, clarity, and overall quality of presentation.
 Such papers may contain theoretical results, experimental results, or cases studies that go beyond the scope of what prior art has been able to address.
 Research papers may also address open problems.
 Such papers will be evaluated based on the extent to which these problems were not articulated previously and the extent to which they are clear and actionable.
 Research papers may also be surveys.
 Such papers will be evaluated based on their timeliness, the absence of comparable surveys, how comprehensive they are, and the extent to which they organize existing information in a useful manner.

 Advanced tutorials will be evaluated based on the extent to which they make it clear that there is a need for expository material on this subject, that there is currently a shortage of such material, the technical depth of the material covered, and the accessibility and overall quality of the presentation.

 Tool demonstrations will be evaluated based on the timeliness of the presentation of the tool, the extent to which the tool can address problems that are currently much more difficulty or impossible by existing tools, and the accessibility and overall quality of the presentation.